Too early for UK to start ‘living with Covid’, scientists warn

 University College London professor Christina Pagel said: “A virus isn’t endemic just because a government minister says it is and just because people want it to be.

-“‘Learning to live with covid’ would actually involve some learning.
-For instance creating safer environments through mass investment in clean air.
-Pretending covid is not a problem is not the same thing.”
+“Learning to live with Covid would actually involve some learning.
+For instance, creating safer environments through mass investment in clean air.
+Pretending Covid is not a problem is not the same thing.”

 Prof Pagel said that the “minimal public health response” to the Omicron variant adopted by the government in England “seems set to doom us to massive surges once or twice a year”.

-“If that continues we’ll keep picking off the vulnerable, keep stressing a weakening NHS, create more chronic illness and mass disruption through people off sick every time, with a lower quality of life for all of us,” she said.
+“If that continues we’ll keep picking off the vulnerable, keep stressing a weakening NHS, [and] create more chronic illness and mass disruption through people off sick every time, with a lower quality of life for all of us,” she added.

 GP Dr Helen Salisbury, a member of the Independent Sage group of scientists and medics, said: “People are talking about Covid ‘becoming endemic’ as if this is a good thing.